Tommy John: New York Yankees (second stint) (1986–1989)

 John went unsigned to begin 1986, and it looked like his career might be over.
 He attended spring training with the Yankees, though, and though he did not make the roster, the Yankees informed him that they would consider him if they needed pitchers later in the year.
-Injuries to Ed Whitson and John Montefusco in May prompted the Yankees to re-sign their John.
+Injuries to Ed Whitson and John Montefusco in May prompted the Yankees to re-sign John.
 Inserted into the rotation, he won his first three decisions for the Yankees before losing a game on June 7.
 However, on June 12, he was placed on the 21-day disabled list with a strained left Achilles tendon; the injury kept him out of action until August 8.
 On August 24, rookie Mark McGwire of the Athletics had two hits off him.
 McGwire's father was John's dentist, and John told reporters, "When your dentist's kid starts hitting you, it's time to retire!"
 He went on to pitch three more seasons, however.
 Against the Mariners in the first game of a doubleheader on August 30, he took the loss but allowed just one run in eight innings in what would be his last start of the year.
 On September 4, he fell down while warming up on muddy soil and injured his left thumb while trying to break his fall, ending his season.
 In 13 games (10 starts), he had a 5–3 record, a 2.93 ERA, 28 strikeouts, 15 walks, and 73 hits allowed in 70 2/3 innings pitched.
 He also made three starts for the Class A Fort Lauderdale Yankees, winning two and not allowing an earned run in 13 2/3 innings.